sanila2007/feedback-bot/README.md

 ## Learn more about this repository

 This is a multi functional telegram bot that can collect feedbacks from users.
-This bot was created using pyrogram library.<br>
-features of this bot,<br>
+This bot was created using pyrogram library. features of this bot,<br>
        ● Give feedbacks<br>
        ● Collect feedbacks `admin(s) only`<br>